Diffusional earthquakes and their slip-distance scaling: Materials and Methods

-Crucially, this structural formulation reveals that the macroscopic shape of the scaling solution is entirely governed by $D$ and $S_*$.
-The total number of random walkers $N_{\rm walkers}$ merely adjusts the exact trajectory of the initial growth in the deep ballistic regime ($S \ll S_*$), altering the width of this initial phase.
-This $N_{\rm walkers}$ dependence relates to the question of how many LFEs macroscopically superimpose to act as a VLFE, but a detailed quantitative evaluation of this aspect is beyond our current scope.
+Crucially, the asymptotic shape of the Brownian scaling solution is entirely governed by $D$ and $S_*$.
+The total number of random walkers $N_{\rm walkers}$ merely adjusts the duration of the ballistic regime ($S \ll S_*$).
+This $N_{\rm walkers}$ dependence relates to the question of how many LFEs superimpose to act as a VLFE, although a detailed quantitative evaluation of this aspect is beyond our current scope.
 We simply used $N_{\rm walkers} = 10^5$ given the weak size dependence of $t_* \propto \log N_{\rm walkers}$ (Fig. S7b), as a sufficient size to reasonably cover the observed ballistic-scaling range; this dependence reflects the fact that the ballistic regime lasts forever for an infinite number of walkers.
 Since the ballistic range produced by $N_{\rm walkers} = 10^5$ covers the observed scale of VLFEs, this population size is within the size range to fit the model to the observations.
 Because the discrete initial condition treats the first event as nominally instantaneous, its physical rise time is unresolved at the origin time.
 To purposely mitigate this issue, we extrapolated the data back to the single-asperity limit by extending the slope of the early ballistic trajectory ($t \le 2$) on the log-log scale.
 This extrapolation, indicated by the dotted line in Fig. 3c, aligns the early-stage scaling with the trajectory expected for larger $N_{\rm walkers}$.
 As emphasized in the main text, since Fig. 3c is a spatial plot relating seismic moment and ruptured area, the intrinsic time constant or time scale is irrelevant to the shape of the plot.